makeitrepeatable/aws/checkout/README.md

 * Implement private VPC with WAF as single entry point
 * Implement remote state
 * Add Cloudwatch config to monitor instances created and send alerts when an autoscale even occurs
+* Look into action composition to avoid code duplication and promote reusable patterns